Diana Zuckerman, PhD, Anne Gallo, MS, Madeleine Levin, MPH, Celeste Chen

 - Avoid eating shark, swordfish, king mackerel, and tilefish (also known as golden bass or golden snapper);

-- Limit consumption of all other types of fish to 12 ounces per week
+- Limit consumption of all other types of fish to 12 ounces (2 average meals) per week;

 - Limit the fish eaten by young children to even smaller portions per week (no specific advice is given);